Meet Your Future Instructor: Barbara Jones Warren, PhD, RN

 Part of what distinguishes our online programs at The Ohio State University is our focus on faculty.
 The exceptional instructors who teach our online courses are also teaching in classrooms across campus.
 These educators are passionate about students and invested in your educational experience.

-Barbara Jones Warren, Professor of Clinical Nursing, teaches in our online Nursing – Master of Science program.
+Barbara Jones Warren, Professor of Clinical Nursing, teaches in our online Master of Science in Nursing program.

 Meet your future instructor: